nataliamadridb/281-Assignments/Final Project/Results.md

 This model captures how firm-level climate vulnerability affects the transmission of monetary policy.
 It opens a new line of research in heterogeneous-agent macro where climate exposure is a key structural state variable.

+### Possible mechanisms
+1) Risk-exposed firms are financially constrained, and looser monetary policy alleviates these constraints more (firms facing physical climate risks often delay investment due to uncertainty.
+Easier monetary policy relaxes financial constraints, allowing them to resume postponed investment.)
+2) Climate-vulnerable firms might invest more as a form of adaptation or resilience building when credit is cheaper, acting like a buffer stock strategy.